norsk-gjeldsinformasjon/api-docs/docs/reference/consent/auth-endpoint.md

 authenticates the user and returns a code on the callback which can be exchanged for an access token towards the /token endpoint.

+!!! tip "Implementation note"
-It is important that you show the user some kind of confirmation that the consent has been received on the callback.
-This could for example be a landing page if you intend to redirect the user to another service.
+    Show the user a confirmation that the consent was received on the callback — for example, a landing page if you intend to redirect to another service.

 | Parameter | Description | Required |
 |---|---|---|